razielgdn/risingembeddedmx/about/en/about.md

     05-27-2024 -> First update of this document
 -->
 {% endcomment %}

-# Octavio Raziel Güendulain Pérez
- Electronic engineer with 4+ years of experience in embedded systems development.
+ Electronic engineer with 5+ years of experience in embedded systems development.
  Linux user since 2008 and a general technology enthusiast.
 In his free time, he enjoys reading and cycling.

 # Embedded systems experience